-From a real estate company to a casino, a trucking company to a manufacturer, well-executed inbound marketing works.
+From a real estate company to a college, a trucking company to a manufacturer, well-executed inbound marketing works.

-One real estate and property management business wanted to reach more customers.
+One trade school wanted to reach more potential customers.
 This started with strengthening their inbound marketing efforts through a revamp of their outdated website.

 Working with a full marketing agency, they made decisions based on a careful understanding of who their customers are and what differentiates their brand from the competition.

 Their website makeover included creating a family-friendly vibe.
-One that also underscored their pursuit of excellence in the real estate industry.
+One that also underscored their pursuit of excellence in the higher education industry.

-With the agency’s help, they opted for user-friendly options such as large, easily navigable tabs.
+With our help, they opted for user-friendly options such as large, easily navigable tabs.
 They also chose site images that communicated the benefits of working with them.

-They also enjoyed a 24% increase in clicks and a 22% increase in search engine traffic.
-And all of this while decreasing their PPC ads spend by nearly 7%!
+They also enjoyed a 2175% increase in search engine traffic.
+And all of this while decreasing their PPC ads spend by nearly 40%!

 A casino wanted to appeal to their clientele in exciting new ways.
 But their website left much to be desired.